daronphang/coding_resources/dev_ops/containerization/openshift_vs_kubernetes.md

 Open-source container-as-a-service (CaaS) framework that enables developers to leverage capabilities including self-monitoring, process automation, container balancing, and storage orchestration.

 ## OpenShift:
 Cloud-based Kubernetes container platform that is considered both a containerization software and platform-as-a-service (PaaS) i.e. software product that includes components of Kubernetes container management project, but adds productivity and security features.
-Also partly built on Docker.
+Supports containerized infrastructure where Docker is used to create lightweight Linux-based containers and Kubernetes supports the task of orchestrating and managing containers on multiple hosts.

 Offers consistent security, built-in monitoring, centralized policy management, and compatibility with Kubernetes container workloads.
 Allows developers to create, test and deploy applications on the cloud.
 Supports Go, NodeJS, Ruby, Python, PHP, Perl and Java.

 ## OpenShift vs Kubernetes:
 - Both manage groups of containers called clusters that contains a control plane and worker nodes.